LayerMath

 How to Run a Profitable 3D Print Farm: Costs, Pricing & Scaling (2026)

 A 3D print farm sounds passive — printers running while you sleep.
 The reality is a logistics and cost management problem.
-This guide covers the real numbers: what it costs per machine per hour, how to price for batch runs, when to scale, and what the Pro calculator's print farm tools do for you.
+This guide covers the real numbers: what it costs per machine per hour, how to price for batch runs, when to scale, and what the print-farm calculator does for you.

 Print Farm Costs at a Glance